 For the purpose of this interview, I’d like to focus on my role within the Service Management team.
 The team started in June 2020, I joined a few months after and we’re still growing and maturing.
 Shortly after I started working for NN, I found that I was given a lot of trust and responsibility to implement my improvement proposals.
 For instance, I started a small project to make our team more agile and also introduced the Kanban way of working to the team, to further allow our internal growth.

 Within the Service Management team, our main task is to follow up on incidents, ranging from simple issues to complex problems.
-We’re the SPOC for all incidents, which we analyse and then either solve ourselves or escalate to other IT teams within NN or external parties.
+We’re the SPOC for all incidents, which we analyze and then either solve ourselves or escalate to other IT teams within NN or external parties.
 We communicate about the progress of the solution and follow-up afterwards as well to make sure the issue has been resolved.

 Of course, we believe it’s better to prevent than to fix, so another one of our main tasks is to find ways to improve our internal processes and procedures.
 I really enjoy the analytical part of problem solving, but it’s also interesting to witness first-hand the start-up and implementation of new tracks.

 Not really, anything you need to know, you can learn on the job.
 When I started, I was far from an insurance expert – I didn’t even have any basic knowledge about insurance!
 This was not a problem in the beginning, although you have to be willing to learn.
 You can catch up quite easily by asking a lot of questions and doing some research on your own.